 Everyone needs a vacation every now and then and luckily for you, you live in Orange County.
 People come from all over the world to vacation here.
 So you don’t actually have to go far to get all you could need out of a relaxing vacation.
 Here are a few staycation ideas in and around Orange County.

 Enjoy a stay at Dana Point Harbor with a quaint outlook over the ocean and the boats docked there.
 Essentially everything in this entire old world style inn has an ocean view overlook – even some of the bathtubs.
 If taking a bubble bath while watching the sun set over the ocean doesn’t sound like your idea of a staycation, you may be much too stressed out.
 Each of the 29 guestrooms at Blue Lantern Inn features a fireplace, spacious sitting area, and a large bathroom with jetted tubs.
 Travel & Leisure Magazine rated Blue Lantern a Top U.S. Seaside Inn.

 These beautiful botanical gardens are the ultimate area for a peaceful stroll.
 Cherry trees blooming, iris trees, an oak woodland – there’s hours worth of gorgeous nature to stroll through.
 If you go during November through the end of the year, you can stroll the Enchanted Forest of Light, a unique light show experience.
 Explore the Boddy House and see a variety of rotating exhibits at the Sturt Haaga Gallery or take a leisurely ride on the Enchanted Railroad.
 Visitors can enjoy dining near the gardens at Café Descanso.

 If you’ve been strolling along the pier at Newport, you may have passed the outside of this beautiful inn.
-It’s about time you come for a stay – if ocean views weren’t enough, the absolutely gorgeous rooms inside will be.
+It’s about time you come for a stay – if ocean views aren’t enough, the absolutely gorgeous rooms inside will be.
 It’s vintage and grand, with each of the eleven guestrooms full of Victorian décor that make you feel like you’ve stepped into a movie.
 Not to mention, the restaurant and bar are pretty good, too.